 Dependent Adult Applications (Represented Adults)

-Applying to Help a Dependent Adult
+Applying To Help A Dependent Adult

 How Do Dependent Adult Applications Work

 The Adult Guardianship and Trusteeship Act (AGTA) replaced the Dependent Adults Act.
 The Adult Guardianship and Trustee Act allows for the court to grant orders that allow an individual to take care of the affairs of a dependent adult.
 A person has to make a dependent adult application to the court.
-Thus a dependent adult is now referred to as a represented adult since they are represented by another person.
+Thus a dependent adult is now referred to as a represented adult since they are represented by another person. feel free to use the two terms interchangeably.

 Types of Dependent Adult Applications